mavko/mavko/README.md

 ---

 **Now:**
-*   🔎 Open to new opportunities or collaborations
 *   📍 Based in Sweden
-*   🏡 Building side projects & helping my folks with their biz
 *   🖥️  See some of my work @ [sebastianselling.com](http://sebastianselling.com)
-*   🚀  I'm currently working on [sharedspace.se](https://sharedspace.se), my proptech app for real estate managers.
+*   🚀  I'm currently working on real estate tech ventures
 *   🧠  Honing my design taste and craftmanship as Claude does more and more of the coding
 ---